jscodec/jswebm/README.md

 * Test if there are enough bytes available in current buffer
     * If yes, read entire Vint
     * If not, use buffered read method saving state at each position (more overhead)
+* At each stage check if there are remaining bytes
+    * If no, dequeue buffer
+        * If no more buffers, return null or false (can't decide yet)
+* Upon next call to process, must pick up where it left off

+__Example of Element spread across 2 buffers__

 ![Alt](./EBML.png)

 # API